jimmason/gohost/README.md

 mkcert localhost

 # install cert using gohost
-gohost install --cert ./localhost.pem --key ./localhost-key.pem
+gohost install-cert --cert ./localhost.pem --key ./localhost-key.pem

-# run Gohost with ss
+# run Gohost with ssl
 gohost --ssl

-# The installed cert can be overridden by providing the --cert and --key flags
+# The installed cert can be overridden on a per run basis by providing the --cert and --key flags
 gohost --ssl --cert ./anothercert.pem --key ./anothercert-key.pem

 ```